 https://github.com/PowerShell/Win32-OpenSSH/wiki#installationSet DISPLAY environment variable for Windows

-, you can use the following examples as is.
-However, if you changed the display number via X410 command-line switches, you need to adjust the appending display number; 127.0.0.1:<display_number>.0
+If you are using X410 with its default display number which is set to 0, you can use the following examples as is.
+However, if you changed the display number via X410 command-line switches, you need to adjust the appending display number; 127.0.0.1:<display_number>.0.
+For example, if the display number is changed to 1, you should set the DISPLAY environment variable to 127.0.0.1:1.0 (you can also omit the last .0 and just use 127.0.0.1:1).

 Windows Command Prompt |